brunocamboim/terraform-aws-elasticsearch-logs-subscription/README.md

 # Introduction
 A example project to create an elasticsearch and a subscription filter to get logs inside the CloudWatch and send to lambda.
 The lambda will send the data to elasticsearch.
+I'm using the following services:
+  - ElasticSearch
+  - CloudWatch
+  - Lambda

 # Getting Started
 First of all, clone the repository.